nheidloff/watsonx-ai-platform-demos/agents/beeframework/watsonx-rag-db2-expert-agent/README.md

 ## 2. Overview of the basic architecture of the `DB2 expert agent` setup

-Finally, we run our server, which contains the AI agent with the tool on the serverless container platform IBM Cloud Code Engine.
+Finally, we run our server, which contains the AI agent with the tool on the serverless container platform `IBM Cloud Code Engine`.
+The container is save in the `IBM Cloud Container Registry`.

 The image below shows a simplified architecture.